Sir Ken Robinson says “you need a vision for the future you are being asked to move toward”.

 Note: I’m not a fan of having to live extraordinary lives, having to save the world, be somebody special, making millions and millions.

-I believe life happens in every moment.
+I believe life happens at every moment.
 That joy is in small moments of everyday life.
 That happiness comes in small moments.
 And that the ordinary life IS the hero life.

 Life is a process and is very similar to a creative process.

 But having a vision board doesn’t have to have anything to do with wanting big cars and living in a mansion, or being world famous.

 It simply means taking responsibility for how you’d like your future to be.

 That’s a good thing, right?

 Why you need a vision for the future

 You need a vision for your future because it puts you in control of your life.